Alfred Salter: Memorials to Alfred Salter

 in 1990 a plaque to mark Dr Salter's birthplace was unveiled in Greenwich.
 The Alfred Salter Primary School was opened in 1995 to meet the growing demand for school places in Rotherhithe, due to the redevelopment of the old Surrey Docks.

 The Alfred Salter Bridge is a footbridge leading off Watermans Lane, between Stave Hill and Redriff Road, near Greenland Dock as part of the Russia Dock Woodland.
-In 2002 a plaque to Alfred Salter, also mentioning Ada, was unveiled at the new Bermondsey tube station.
+In 2002 a plaque to Alfred Salter, also mentioning Ada, was unveiled at Bermondsey tube station.

 In 1991 a statue ensemble of Alfred and his daughter, Joyce, entitled Dr Salter's Daydream, sculpted by Diane Gorvin, was unveiled on the river-front.
 The statue of Alfred was stolen, presumably for the value of its bronze, in November 2011.
 The Salter Statues Campaign group raised £60,000, which Southwark Council matched, to pay for replacement statues, including Ada this time, and these were unveiled on 30 November 2014.

 A Salter Memorial Lecture is promoted by the Quaker Socialist Society each year as a fringe event at the Britain Yearly Meeting of the Religious Society of Friends (Quakers).